dabasajay/YOLO-Object-Detection/readme.md

 5. `classes_path` :- File path of coco_classes.txt
 6. `test_path` :- Folder path containing images for testing model
 7. `output_path` :- Folder path containing output of images from test_path
 8. `score_threshold` :- Score(Confidence of predicted class) threshold.
-Lower value leads to more classes predictions but less confident about predictions, higher leads to less classes predictions but more confident about predictions.
+Lower value leads to more class predictions but less confident about predictions, higher leads to less class predictions but more confident about predictions.
 9. `iou_threshold` :- Intersection over union threshold.
 10. `random_seed` :- Random seed for reproducibility of results
 11. `font_path` :- File path of font to write on bounding boxes in image